Lakunake/Minecraft-WebDisplays-Sync-Player/FAQ.md

 Now accessing `yourdomain.ddns.net` will connect locally.

+⚠️ Editing your hosts file can affect how your system resolves domains.
+Only make changes if you’re comfortable, and double-check the entries.

 Your Question isn't here?
-Then visit [Questions](https://github.com/Lakunake/Minecraft-WebDisplays-Video-Player/discussions/2) or email **johnwebdisplays@gmail.com**.
+Then visit [Questions](https://github.com/Lakunake/Minecraft-WebDisplays-Video-Player/discussions/2) or email **johnwebdisplays [at] gmail [dot] com**.